Select Page

 The bottom line is that there is a proven track record of MP meetings being successful in persuading MPs to vote a certain way – especially on important issues like assisted suicide.

-In the Insider Tips for Meeting with Your MP video guide above, former MP, Tom Hunt, talks through how meetings with local constituents made a big difference in persuading him to vote a certain way on an issue.
+In the Insider Tips for Meeting with Your MP video guide above, former MP, Miriam Cates, talks through how meetings with local constituents made a big difference in persuading her to vote a certain way on issues.

 We have spoken to a number of other MPs who have said the same thing.
-Constituents taking the time to go and visit an MP in person makes a significant difference in determining how they vote on an issue.
+Constituents taking the time to go and visit an MP in person makes a significant difference in determining how an MP votes on an issue.

 MPs generally have very busy schedules and are expected to deal with a wide range of topics.
-Having someone meet with them to talk about the assisted suicide Bill gives them time to properly focus on this issue – time they might not otherwise have to spend looking at the issues with the Bill.
-You’re helping them understand the key problems with the Bill, which they may not get a chance to do in their day-to-day work.
+Having someone meet with them to talk about the assisted suicide Bill will give them time to properly focus on the issue – time they might not otherwise have to spend considering the problems with the Bill.
+You can help them understand the key problems with the Bill, which they may not get a chance to do in their day-to-day work.

 Do I have to be an expert or have a personal story to visit my MP?